pantheon-systems/documentation/source/docs/articles/sites/code/redirect-incoming-requests.md

       header('Location: http://www.yoursite.com'. $requesturi);
     }

-For Drupal, you can also use Global Redirect module
+For Drupal, you can also use the Global Redirect module.